Modular quantum key distribution setup for research and development applications: Plug-and-play QKD scheme: BB84

+We start tests of the developed setup from assembling a simplified version of the phase-encoding plug-and-play QKD scheme with the BB84 protocol without decoy states in various regimes (i.e. without the use of the amplitude modulators in our scheme, see Fig.~\ref{fig:setupQKD}).
+The used plug-and-play scheme, in this case, has a simple configuration.
+Thus, it is a perfect starting point for introductory studies in QKD (for details of the scheme, see Refs.~\cite{Gisin2,Kurochkin2011,Kurochkin2014,Kurochkin2015,Kurochkin2016}).

-The raw key is being sifted after each session via the public channel by the TCP/IP protocol.
-Fig.~\ref{fig:modular}b shows the QBER level as the function of distributed key size.
-The results are obtained as a result of a five-day continuous operation in the laboratory, including unsupervised operation on weekends.
-The output is a truly random 70.2 MB keys with the average value of QBER is on the level 2.6\%.
-Fig.~\ref{fig:modular}b is shown with QBER averaging for every 2 KB of the key.
+The QKD procedure includes repetitive sessions of $10^3$ trains with $N_{\rm t}=2.4\times10^3$ pulses in each train.
+In our experiments with the plug-and-play QKD scheme.
+We use as short as possible time window in order to reduce the value of quantum bit error rate (QBER) in the laboratory conditions.
+The raw key goes on the sifting procedure after each session via the (authenticated) public channel by the TCP/IP protocol.
+The data are obtained as a result of a five-day continuous operation in the laboratory, including unsupervised work.
+The output data are random 70.2 MB keys.
+We should point out that the operating of the setup is noisy, in particular, the standard deviation of QBER $\sigma({\rm QBER})=0.59\%$ is significant.

-Here, we also present the result of testing the version of the developed modular QKD setup with improved stability out of laboratory conditions.
-After the stability improvement (both in hardware and software), the system demonstrates much less noisy operation.
-The corresponding QBER as the function of distributed key size is shown in Fig.~\ref{fig:modular}c, Fig.~\ref{fig:modular}d, and Fig.~\ref{fig:modular}e.
+We also present the result of testing of the developed QKD setup with improved stability.
+The results of the operating of the developed QKD setup are presented in Table~\ref{table:plug}.
+After the stability improvement (both in hardware and software), the setup shows less noisy operation.
 During the 18 hours of intermittent work, 4 MB key was distributed with 1.6\% average QBER.
-The abrupt steps of QBER are connected to changes of Alice's optic signal attenuation.
-The value of the standard deviation $\sigma({\rm QBER})=0.25$ in the stability regions is significantly lower for the system before stability improvement ($\sigma({\rm QBER})=0.59$, see Fig.~\ref{fig:modular}b).
+The value of the standard deviation $\sigma({\rm QBER})=0.25\%$ in the stability regions is lower significantly than before ($\sigma({\rm QBER})=0.59\%$).